baloglu/angular-development-troubleshooting/README.md

 ## npm --version

 6.14.13 all done :) Looking at the warnings, I see that I had npm version 7.10 and it was asking to update it to 7.16 but the last LTS version of node v14.17.0 is actually shipped with npm 6.14.13.
 Probably at some point I should remove everything about node and reinstall everything on ubuntu as there might be clashing packages.

+# ng is not found
+After working on node and npm version changes, now ng is not found.

+## npm link @angular/cli

+# ng serve --project project_name
+An unhandled exception occurred: Class extends value undefined is not a constructor or null See "/tmp/ng-grTrci/angular-errors.log" for further details.

+## npm install
+I passed above issue with npm install, as when I pulled and updated node and npm some packages in repository could be missing.
+Now project is compiled fine.